PhatWhippet/jett/README.md

 Automated VDP data 2 PDF document system... creates variable documents automatically (OTF) any shape and size.
 Perl based Variable Document Printing, Jett offers the ability to automate your company's on demand printing documents.

+This was the first version I created in early 2015... and have simplified further it, including with simplifying the SQL table structure and removing relationships, so it can be easily used as a blank canvase for people with external VDP requirements.

+The 2018 version has a C# UI and Node.JS network system, which is deeply reliant on each other.

 # Runs on MongoDB, MySQL and SQL Server.
 The version currently is for SQL Server but has ran in MongoDB and MySQL, over the next view months I will release the MongoDB and MySQL flavours.